KalaimaranB/Protein_Analayzer/README.md

 ## Objectives

-- **Protein Analysis:** Utilize AI and AlphaFold to predict protein structures and generate detailed reports.
+- **Protein Analysis:** Utilizes AlphaFold to undertsand protein structures and generate detailed reports.
 - **Genome Management:** Manage genome data efficiently with integrated tools and APIs.
 - **Data Visualization:** Generate visual reports and graphics for better understanding and presentation of bioinformatics data.
-- **Web Interface:** Provide an easy-to-use web interface for accessing various functionalities of the tool.

 ## Features

-- **AI and Machine Learning Integration:** Utilize advanced algorithms for protein structure prediction and analysis.
 - **Genome Data Management:** Tools for managing and analyzing genome sequences.
 - **Automated Report Generation:** Generate PDF reports for protein analysis and other bioinformatics tasks.
 - **Web Application:** Built using Flask, providing a web-based interface for users.